-Use of Council Resources for Political Purposes
+Use of Council resources for political purposes

-A Councillor's re-election to Council or election to other bodies, the fundraising activities of political parties, including political fundraising events, are considered to be personal interests.
-Official Council material such as letterhead, publications, websites as well as Council services, forms and logos must not be used for reelection purposes or any personal interests.
+10.8 A Councillor's re-election to Council or election to other bodies, the fundraising activities of political parties, including political fundraising events, are considered to be personal interests.
+Official Council material such as letterhead, publications, websites, as well as Council services, forms and logos must not be used for re-election purposes or any personal interests.
 Council equipment (including technological devices and motor vehicles), facilities and services must not be used for electoral purposes.